MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 - Identify when protected documents are accessed by internal or external users from Windows computers, and whether access was granted or denied.

 #### Access granted or denied events for protected documents
-File access and denied eventsare currently not accessible in the M365 audit log.
-These events will be added from the Rights Management Service at a later date.
+File access and denied events do not currently include file name and are not accessible in the M365 audit log.
+These events will be enhanced to be standalone useful and added from the Rights Management Service at a later date.

 ## M365 unified audit log event schema